Emma1066/Retrieval-Augmented-IT-OpenNER/README.md

 sh src/llm_tuning/bash_scripts/train_skyner_vanilla_IT.sh
 ```

-We provide the scripts of training with various retrieval strategies in [here](src/llm_tuning/bash_scripts):
+We also provide the scripts of training with various retrieval strategies in the folder [llm_tuning](src/llm_tuning/bash_scripts):

 ## Evaluation
+All code and bash scripts of finetuning and evaluation can be found in folder [llm_tuning](src/llm_tuning/).

-Download the processed benchmark data from [google drive](https://drive.google.com/file/d/1lJZd89KwfIaIQKfty7Ba1nvkhhUKqPjz/view?usp=sharing).
+Please prepare the **benchmark data** before evaluation: Download the processed benchmark data from [google drive](https://drive.google.com/file/d/1lJZd89KwfIaIQKfty7Ba1nvkhhUKqPjz/view?usp=sharing).
 Or process new benchmarks with the code in [data_process](src/data_process/).

 Our evaluation code is adapted from [UniversalNER](https://github.com/universal-ner/universal-ner/tree/main).